Sleeping with your arms above your head is known as the starfish position.

 Many of us wonder if sleeping in the starfish position is to do with their personality.
 While some surveys have been carried out on the issue, no conclusive peer-reviewed studies have been done.
 Thus, there is no determined link between personalities and sleeping positions.

-Some sleep medicine doctors say that those who sleep in this position do not like to be the center of attention, but this is just a theory.
+Some sleep medicine doctors say those who rest in this position don’t like to be the center of attention, but this is just a theory.
 The most accepted answer in the scientific community is that sleeping position has less to do with personality and more to do with:

 Is It Bad to Sleep with Your Arms Above Your Head?

 Sleeping on your back with your arms above your head isn’t ideal, and it may cause pain because you sleep on your back and your arms are raised.